liuk5546/English-Learner/tpo/speaking/task3.md

 EM是一种营销形式，在这种营销形式中，来自一个产品的品牌或形象也被用来推另一种产品。

+> image [ˈɪmɪdʒ]
+>
+> brand[brænd]

 OK, so I’ve actually got a few different examples of this.
 You know when I was kid, a character named Action Hero was really popular with my friends and me.
 We would always watch the Action Hero program on television every week, and played games, pretending that we were strong and powerful as he was.
 Then pretty soon we began seeing this small Action Hero figures in all the stores.
 And well we all just had to have them.
 I mean we’d been watching the television show for so long that it seemed only natural to want to own the toys too.

 Well I finally grew up and left the Action Hero television program and toys behind.
-But now I have a seven-year-old daughter who watches television a lot and also likes to play with her toys.
-And lately her favorite toy is a cute little baby doll with a big round face and lots of curly hair named Rosa.
+But now I have a **seven-year-old daughter** who watches television a lot and also likes to play with her toys.
+And lately her **favorite toy** is a cute little baby doll with a big round face and lots of curly hair named **Rosa**.
 All my daughters’ friends have Rosa dolls too.
 And they enjoy going to each other’s houses to play with them.
-Then a few weeks ago, my daughter came running up to me all excited because she had just heard there was going to be a new television program on every week with the doll Rosa as the main character.
+Then a **few weeks** ago, my daughter came running up to me all excited because she had just heard there was going to be a **new television program** on every week with the doll Rosa as **the main character**.
 So naturally she and all her friends have begun watching the show.
 And it’s already very popular, as popular as the toy doll.